-Our annual weekend retreat in April allows women to get away and connect with God and each other.
+Our annual weekend retreat allows women to get away and connect with God and each other.

 Activities that bring us together to learn something new, try something you haven’t done for a while or to just have fun!

-We call our ministry to seniors the “Boomers Plus Ministry,” comprised of an active retired & semi-retired senior age group of people who meet on the 3rd Thursday of every month (except November) for fellowship and support.
+Laurelwood Seniors is comprised of an active retired & semi-retired senior age group of people who meet on the 3rd Thursday of every month (except November) for fellowship and support.
 We have a variety of luncheon programs and day trips within the local area.
 Our Christmas luncheon is usually scheduled early in December with a special speaker and is held at a local restaurant.
-We seek to meet annually with the youth of the church to establish relationships and support them with prayer.
 We invite all retired & semi-retired friends and members of the church to be a part of our time together.